 So these are just a few of many trail etiquette tips, but I feel like and hope this is more a confirmation of our good hiking habits than anything.
 Most people, that is, are totally awesome to hit the trails with or around, and I can probably count on one hand the amount of people I’ve seen who haven’t offered or returned a “Howdy” while hiking, or who haven’t picked up the trash they brought in with them.

 In the end, it’s all just about leaving a place better than how you found it.
-Having a positive footprint (or pawprint!) will help ensure your favorite trail is there for you whether you need to get away from it all or whether you’ve been tasked with beefing up your company’s website’s product photo catalog.
+Having a positive footprint (or pawprint!) will help ensure your favorite trail is there for you and others whether you need to get away from it all or whether you’ve been tasked with beefing up your company’s website’s product photo catalog.
 We know here at Cocoons we’re all working together to stay active and enjoy the outdoors, and we all have a tremendous capacity to help each other do so.

 So here’s to a good weekend and a bright summer ahead—happy trails.